apache/spark/PULL_REQUEST_WORKFLOW.rst

     Quarantined tests are described in `TESTING.rst <TESTING.rst>`_

 11) There is a special case of static checks.
-In case the above logic determines that the CI image needs to be build, we run long and more comprehensive version of static checks - including Pylint, Mypy, Flake8.
+In case the above logic determines that the CI image needs to be build, we run long and more comprehensive version of static checks - including Mypy, Flake8.
 And those tests are run on all files, no matter how many files changed.
-    In case the image is not built, we run only simpler set of changes - the longer static checks that require CI image are skipped, and we only run the tests on the files that changed in the incoming commit - unlike pylint/flake8/mypy, those static checks are per-file based and they should not miss any important change.
+    In case the image is not built, we run only simpler set of changes - the longer static checks that require CI image are skipped, and we only run the tests on the files that changed in the incoming commit - unlike flake8/mypy, those static checks are per-file based and they should not miss any important change.

 Similarly to selective tests we also run selective security scans.
 In Pull requests,